-- Give the child care whenever you can see that it needs care – take care initiatives even though the child didn’t ask for it or wants to be alone.
+- Give the child care whenever you can see that it needs care – take care initiatives even though the child or teenager didn’t ask for it or wants to be alone.

 - Show that you are always accessible and ready to pay attention or talk with the child.

 - Show your own emotions readily and “translate” what you think the child may feel into your own words.
-F. ex.: “Oh dear, you fell on the floor – that must really hurt – come here and sit with me for a while”.
+For example: “Oh dear, you fell on the floor – that must really hurt – come here and sit with me for a while”.

 - Be gently insisting and patient – the child needs you, but it is afraid to show it.

 - Use indirect contact: it can be very difficult for an avoidant child to talk about personal things, but it will often be interested in objects and much attached to them.
-So for example, you can look at an interesting object like the child’s teddy bear or a drawing and talk with the child about how “the teddy bear feels” or what the figures and objects in a drawing are doing, thinking or feeling.
+So for example, you can look at an interesting object like the child’s teddy bear or a drawing and talk with the child about how “the teddy bear feels” or what the figures and objects in a drawing, a book or a computer game are doing, thinking or feeling.
 The child will then talk about itself “through the thing” you share an interest in.

 - Do you see children in your care acting like this?